droolsassert/droolsassert/README.md

 	@Rule
 	public DroolsAssert drools = new DroolsAssert();

-Test which rules were triggered in declarative way with `@AssertRules` annotation in addition to assertions inside test method and use other useful utilities to deal with the session.
+Test which rules were triggered in declarative way with `@TestRules` annotation in addition to assertions inside test method and use other useful utilities to deal with the session.

 	@Test
 	@TestRules(expected = "atomic int rule")